 As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Do you live in a high-density building and have toddlers, a boombox, a dog, or a potbellied pig?
 Are you constantly dreading having your downstairs neighbors rat you out to the super for all the noise generated by your beloved little rascals?
-It’s time to summon the noise control power of your floor coverings, like rugs.
+It’s time to summon your floor noise control techniques, like rugs.

 Rugs absolutely help with soundproofing.
 They dampen vibrations, reducing sound transfer to some extent.
 They’re a fashionable way to deflect noise and add value to rooms.
 Shoes, furniture, toys, and pet feet are quieter on rugs.
 Woods Rug Laundry claims that woolen rugs reduce noise by up to 46%.